kodi42/MemoryGame/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-I used w3schools.com as an HTML/CSS reference
+I used w3schools.com as a reference for HTML and CSS.
+I also used Stack Overflow to make sure my syntax for the markdown file was correct.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I encountered a couple challenges when creating this submission.
 The main one was a roadblock I had trying to make and upload the gif.
 I started out using quicktime for macOS and trying to use ezgif.com to convert the video to a gif.
 The length of the video I had was too long to be exported so I ended up having to speed it up and create a gif out of that.
 Before I figured that I had to speed it up, I tried going to a different gif conversion website like adobe and onlineconverter.
 These didn’t work for me or have as many features that I needed.
 After looking at those options I tried to just download the recordit app for my mac but that wasn’t working properly either.
 It was working so poorly that I ended up having to restart my mac because the recordit app just wouldn’t quit and it wouldn’t show up in the list of my apps so I couldn’t force quit it either.
 After this whole saga is when I then retreated back to using quicktime coupled with ezgif.
 This definitely taught me a valuable lesson about patience.
 If I had waited and just tried to figure out ezgif the first time, I would not have had to go through all this.